-We examine a number of important sperm factors which all contribute towards a man’s ability to conceive.
+We examine a number of important sperm factors which all contribute towards a mans ability to conceive.
+We test:

-or ‘sperm count’ in millions per mL of semen.
-This is done under the microscope using a specialised counting chamber.
-Normal range 14-16 millions per ml or more.
+Sperm concentration or ‘sperm count’.
+This is done under a microscope, with the normal range of 14-16 millions per ml of seamen or more.

-The shape and size of the sperm are assessed and the number which are ‘normal’ are reported.
-Normal range >4% normal or more
+Sperm morphology is the size and share of the sperm.
+This is assessed, and the number of which are ‘normal’ are reported.
+The normal range is >4% normal or more.

-CASA is used extensively at NUH as the computer ensures that the result is more or less the same no matter which member of staff performs the test.
-Not only is this difficult for manual semen analysis to achieve but sperm motility is almost impossible to estimate accurately without the use of a computer.
+At NUH we use Computer Assisted Semen Analysis (CASA) extensively.
+This ensures that the result is more or less the same, no matter which member of staff performs the test.
+Not only is manual semen analysis difficult, but sperm motility is almost impossible to estimate accurately without the use of a computer.

-CASA provides sperm motility measurements based on individual swimming speed assessed over one second.
-The system used at NUH was developed and tested here and is used in a number of accredited laboratories.
+The CASA system used at NUH was developed and tested here, and is used in a number of accredited laboratories.

-A number of other sperm tests may be offered which reputedly provide additional information to help decide upon which treatment is right for the couple/patient.
+A number of other sperm tests may be offered which provide additional information to help decide what treatment is right for the couple/patient.